charlesreid1-docker/pod-charlesreid1/README.md

 ## Secrets

-See **[Secrets.md](Secrets.md)** for more info about getting secrets like passwords and sensitive files into various containers in the pod, without leaking out the information.
+See **[Secrets.md](Secrets.md)** for more info about getting secrets like passwords and sensitive files into various containers in the pod.

+The important bit: we use `root.password` to store the password, and pass it into containers as an environment variable.
+Only this top-level pod-charlesreid1 repo should use the file `root.password`.

+Details covered on the secrets page:

 * mysql database root password
 * mediawiki mysql database root password